| | |

 Bonus!
 Cabane Panache (Wellington Street in Verdun)

-Just on the cusp of winter festivals, Cabane Panache transform Wellington Street at the end of March (March 21 to 24 2024).
+Just on the cusp of winter festivals, Cabane Panache transform Wellington Street at the end of March (2026 dates TBA).

 It’s a celebration to bring in the fun of sugaring off in Montreal (going to a sugar shack and indulging in all the maple syrup you can!).